 The Geological Society of London is the UK national society for geoscience, providing support to over 10,000 members in the UK and overseas.
 Founded in 1807, we are the oldest geological society in the world.

-The Geological Society will be hosting the next Higher Education Network (HEN) Annual Meeting, with a theme of Teaching Excellence in the Geosciences
+Download presentations from the 2017 Higher Education Network (HEN) Annual Meeting with a theme of Teaching Excellence in the Geosciences.

 Find out the benefits of holding an Accredited degree & explore degrees by region or subject.